Apple Pay

 https://api.checkout.com/applepay/signing-requests

-- Log in to your Apple Developer account, go to the Merchant IDs list section, and select the merchant ID you created in step 1.
+- Sign in to your Apple Developer account, go to the Merchant IDs list section, and select the Merchant ID you created earlier.

-- In the Apple Pay Payment Processing Certificate section (make sure you’re not in the Apple Pay Merchant Identity Certificate section), select Create Certificate.
+- In the Apple Pay Payment Processing Certificate section, select Create Certificate.

 - Respond No to the question about processing in China and select Continue.